wabys32/goofy-ahh-voice-assistant/README.md

 7. say joke

 # Use
-Model can be implemented in websites/mobile apps or smart speaker.
+Model can be implemented in websites/mobile apps or smart speaker. <br />
 It's able to work in the background.